Urinary tract infection: Cause

 Uropathogenic E. coli from the gut is the cause of 80–85% of community-acquired urinary tract infections, with Staphylococcus saprophyticus being the cause in 5–10%.
 Rarely they may be due to viral or fungal infections.
 Healthcare-associated urinary tract infections (mostly related to urinary catheterization) involve a much broader range of pathogens including: E. coli (27%), Klebsiella (11%), Pseudomonas (11%), the fungal pathogen Candida albicans (9%), and Enterococcus (7%) among others.
+During recent years of intensive care, Enterococcus spp. have several times been found as the primary cause of urinary tract infection, suggested related to broad treatment with cephalosporin antibiotics against which they are tolerant.
 Urinary tract infections due to Staphylococcus aureus typically occur secondary to blood-borne infections.
 Chlamydia trachomatis and Mycoplasma genitalium can infect the urethra but not the bladder.
 These infections are usually classified as a urethritis rather than urinary tract infection.

 Intercourse

 In young sexually active women, sexual activity is the cause of 75–90% of bladder infections, with the risk of infection related to the frequency of sex.
 The term "honeymoon cystitis" has been applied to this phenomenon of frequent UTIs during early marriage.
 In post-menopausal women, sexual activity does not affect the risk of developing a UTI.
 Spermicide use, independent of sexual frequency, increases the risk of UTIs.
 Diaphragm use is also associated.
 Condom use without spermicide or use of birth control pills does not increase the risk of uncomplicated urinary tract infection.